 Why do you think he did this to you?
 That’s a tough one, not for me to answer, but for you to swallow.
 You’d like to believe you can avoid what happened to me.
 My answer to that question is simple: because he could.
 No one likes that answer.
 They want reason, they want fault.
 They do not understand the implication in that question: you must have done something.
 Why not ask someone why the drunk driver hit them, why the stranger raped them, why the rabid dog bit them?
 But don’t take my word for it.
 Take his.
 He gave six police officers and my whole neighborhood the answer one day in January.
 This was after one of our regular interludes.
 I’d come home, he was waiting for me.
 I ran in the house and called 911, and he sauntered out front to wait for the police, a dance we’d done together for months.
 This time, an officer got right in his face and screamed at him, “Why can’t you leave her alone?”
-He laughed.
-I can still hear that horrible sound in my head and his response.
-I don’t have to.
+He laughed, and no matter how hard I try, I can still hear that horrible sound in my head.
+His response was a expletive drenched rant that boiled down to this: I don’t have to leave her alone.
 I can do whatever I want.

 It’s the healing I take issue with.
 I’ve suffered loss before.
 Three little lives that never made it to the other side, the loss of my fertility, the fork in the road that was forever barred for me.
 It hurt, I healed, I moved on.
 An amputation with ghost pains for sure, but all in all, I get by.
 I go weeks without thinking about those three little people I never got to know, so I guess that’s healing.
 But this, this is different.
 It’s less about healing and more about parts of yourself and your family that keep getting erased.
 Much of it won’t come back.
 Some of it will come back, but mutated, transformed from something familiar and comforting, into something alien and hostile.
 Which is probably why I can’t stop thinking about annihilation.
 Oh, I know what you’re thinking.
 Isn’t that a bit dramatic, Dana?
 I mean, after all you got out.
 He didn’t kill you, didn’t kidnap your kids, didn’t assault your husband.
 You got out, just like Toto, so it must be okay.
 Must be over.
 Annihilation, Dana?
 Really?